edgi-govdata-archiving/web-monitoring/README.md

 [`example-data`](./example-data) contains examples of website changes:

-- `false pos-...` files are cases any filter should catch
+- `falsepos-...` files are cases any filter should catch
-- `true pos...` files are cases of changes we care about
+- `truepos...` files are cases of changes we care about

 This is a small but illustrative sample.
 Many more samples will be made available as soon as possible.